-An Act To Amend The Migratory Birds Convention Act, 1994, and the Canadian Environmental Protection Act, 1999 clarifies existing prohibitions, expands the investigative and enforcement powers of Environment Canada and provides the government with the ability to enforce the two statutes effectively in Canada's Exclusive Economic Zone.
+An Act to Amend the Migratory Birds Convention Act, 1994 and the Canadian Environmental Protection Act, 1999 powers of Environment Canada and provides the government with the ability to enforce the two statutes effectively in Canada's Exclusive Economic Zone.
 The act also creates or amends a number of strict liability offences.
 Other amendments effected by the act include: